richmans/clearsky.blog/content/blog/announcing-clearsky.md

 draft: false
 tags: [clearsky]
 ---
 Hello everyone, this is ClearSky!
-ClearSky is this vague idea that i’ve had for a while now about hosting small (hobby) projects.
+ClearSky is this vague idea that i’ve had for a while now about hosting small projects.

 This blog is a place where I hope this vague idea can grow into a “why” and “how” to host small projects at minimum cost and effort.